Anthony Brancato: Final days

 Having identified the duo as the Flamingo Hotel Casino Las Vegas race and sportsbook armed robbers, the mob was soon looking for Brancato and Trombino.
 L.A. mob boss Jack Dragna had ordered their deaths, and he personally gave Jimmy Fratianno the assigned duty of setting up the mob-sanctioned hit.
 In desperate need of cash for their various legal bills, the Two Tonys made their personal situation worse by cheating gambler Sam Lazes out of $3,000, after posing as collectors for a local syndicate bookmaker.
 Mobster Jimmy ("The Weasel") Fratianno contacted Brancato and Trombino through Sam Lazes and his actor friend, Sam London.
 Fratianno asked to meet the Two Tonys in mid afternoon at London's Hollywood apartment on August 6, to talk about the proposed robbery of a high stakes cash poker game that night in Hollywood.

 However, the real purpose of the late afternoon meeting at London's apartment was to set up both Tony Brancato and Tony Trombino.
-At the meeting, the duo agreed to meet Fratianno later on Ogden Street, outside London's apartment, at 7:30 pm, to hold up the huge cash poker game.
+At the meeting, the duo agreed to meet Fratianno later on Ogden Street, outside London's apartment, at 7:30 p.m., to hold up the huge cash poker game.
 Fratianno said he would bring another mob associate to help with the poker game robbery, and Jimmy helpfully added he would bring the "tools" (the handguns) needed for the armed robbery.

-On August 6, 1951, Brancato and Trombino were shot to death about 7:30 pm, while sitting in the front seat of their Oldsmobile on Ogden Street, near Hollywood Boulevard.
+On August 6, 1951, Brancato and Trombino were shot to death at about 7:30 p.m., while sitting in the front seat of their Oldsmobile on Ogden Street, near Hollywood Boulevard.
 The mobsters involved in the murder: Fratianno, Nick Licata, Charles "Charley Bats" Battaglia, Angelo Polizzi, and Leo "Lips" Moceri, plus Fratianno's brother Warren (who had no part in the murder), were arrested the next day for the crime.
 Licata had set up a well planned phony alibi for the mobsters at his restaurant, The Five O'Clock Club, in Burbank, California.
 The Los Angeles mobsters claimed to police they were all attending a friendly "Fish Fry" at the Five O'Clock Club.
 No suspect was ever charged with the Two Tonys murders, and they remained unsolved.
 Although the LAPD still strongly suspected the L.A. mob of the murders, The Two Tonys murder case would remain unsolved until Jimmy Fratianno entered the federal Witness Protection Program over 25 years later, and admitted to murdering the duo with Charley Battaglia.